watson-developer-cloud/swift-sdk/docs/publishing-release.md

 #### Publish Release

-- [ ] Use Github to create a tag/release.
+- [ ] Execute `generate-binaries.sh` to build and archive frameworks into `WatsonDeveloperCloud.framework.zip`.
-- [ ] Execute the `generate-binaries.sh` script to build and archive frameworks into a `WatsonDeveloperCloud.framework.zip` file.
-Then attach `WatsonDeveloperCloud.framework.zip` to the GitHub release.
+- [ ] Use Github to create a tag/release and attach `WatsonDeveloperCloud.framework.zip`.
 - [ ] Test that Carthage successfully builds each service's framework.